con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 'O omnipresent lord, for my benefit,
 Out of concern for me and for my sake,
-That I may reach perfect awakening
+That I may reach complete awakening
 According to the Net of Illusion;[^7-1] (7)

-[^7-1]: The Net of Illusion can be understood as a proper name refering to the *Māyājālatantra* and the tantric system presented therein.
-Various esoteric and non-esoteric glosses of this name are possible: here, Vimalamitra states that the word hints at the unity of a special form of insight and means.
+[^7-1]: The Net of Illusion can be understood as a proper name referring to the *Māyājālatantra* and the tantric system presented therein.
+Various esoteric and non-esoteric glosses of this name are possible: for example, Vimalamitra states that the word hints at the unity of a special form of insight and means.

 * 7: Tib. perhaps gives the sense of 'O omnipresent lord, allow me to attain'.
 Sanskrit, more literally, reads, '[teach me] how to become one attains the awakening'.